 Wix is a leading website builder, and for good reason — it’s user friendly, boasts a huge range of templates and comes with good ecommerce functionality.
-However, it’s not always the best choice for every web design project, so in this post we share some key Wix alternatives to consider.
+However, it’s not the best choice for every web design project, so in this post I share some key Wix alternatives to consider.

 In many ways, Squarespace is perhaps the most obvious alternative to Wix.